silver-cpu/Obsidian.md-1.8.4-Privacy-Forensic-Analysis/README.md

 <h2>#Testing</h2>
 I preformed three acquisitions of data:
-First a test acquisition to see what I could get with a rooted emulated Pixel 3 Android V.13 phone with andriller:
+The first test acquisition to see what I could get with a rooted emulated Pixel 3 Android V.13 phone with andriller:
 This was done to get a good idea of what I was working with starting out while awaiting the phone I was ordering in the mail.

-Second an acquisition of a physical, rooted Pixel 3 Phone to get the before and after installation and utilization of the applciation, Full File System (ls -alR /):
+The second Acquisition of a physical, rooted Pixel 3 Phone to get the before and after installation and utilization of the applciation, Full File System (ls -alR /):
 This was done to get a starting point to any and all changes that the Obsidian.md application makes within the file system.

 The Third and final acquisition was of the same rooted Pixel 3 Android V.13 Phone to re-perform similar tasks done in the second acquisition, although this time only looking for information that pretained to Obsidian.md.